How to cope with dog seizures

 A seizure could also be dangerous if it occurs at a tricky moment, such as when your dog is swimming.
 And your dog could injure itself during a seizure, or even lash out at you or members of your family.
 Remember – it is not in control of its actions, so try to stay calm.

 Even if it is unharmed, a seizure is likely to be a very traumatic event for your dog.
 Giving it lots of reassurance afterwards is essential – as is getting appropriate vet treatment.
-Pet insurance will help you cover the costs.
+Pet cover will help you cover the costs.

 What is epilepsy in dogs?